Beloved Edmonds chef presumed dead after diving accident

 Korompis started his career cooking for renowned Seattle chef Tom Douglas before becoming the head chef at Shubert Ho's Market restaurant.

-Ho said he built the entire restaurant and menu around Hans' specific talents.
+Ho said he built the entire restaurant and menu around Korompis' specific talents.

-At just 32 years old, Hans still had so much in front of him.
+At just 32 years old, Korompis still had so much in front of him.

 His friends and family are left with a loss they will mourn for the rest of their lives.